 -

-Update Interval: How frequently you want the integration to capture new data measured in seconds.
-I set mine to 10 seconds as I like to capture detailed wind data.
-In other cases a simple 5 minute interval, 300 seconds, is sufficient.
-Note: The Davis WeatherLink Live only updates the API every 10 seconds so intervals lower than 10 may result in errors and/or duplicate data.
+Update Interval: How frequently you want the integration to capture new data, measured in seconds.
+I set mine to 10 seconds as I prefer to capture detailed wind data.
+In other cases, a simple 5-minute interval, 300 seconds, is sufficient.
+Note: The Davis WeatherLink Live only updates the API every 10 seconds; intervals lower than 10 may result in errors and/or duplicate data, so the integration will not accept values below 10.

 -